ClTY17/ClTY17/README.md

   <img src="https://media.tenor.com/l-XSbr1IMAcAAAAj/phighting-roblox-phighting-medkit.gif"></p>
   <p align="center"><b>hey there! all of this is for ponytown ^_^</b><br><br>
     <i>whisp 2 interact, i tend to leave the game on while im doing other things !</i><br>
-  i promise im friendly, just not the best at conversing with new people lol<br>
+  i promise im friendly, just not the best at conversing with new people lol<br><br>
-    proship dni eww , please do not copy my skins , i block pretty liberally :P<br><br>
+   proship dni , please do not copy my skins , i block pretty liberally :P<br>
-  we will not get along if you're needlessly rude or constantly harassing others.<br>
 i get overwhelmed very easily and may be a little quiet at times, nothing personal.<br>
 keep interactions limited if youre a minor, im on the 18+ server for a reason.<br><br>
 dont use the r slur around me or refer to me as "girl", im not fond of either.<br>